 Note: Every page contains access to this "Weather Bar" as here under the logo pictures.
 Clicking on any day on the bar brings up a new page with the hourly forecast for today and a general forecast for the next 7 days.
 Click and enjoy, we hope you find it useful?

 Now is the time to begin to use buzzers of all sorts, colours and combinations.
-From now on and throughout the summer they can be deadly.
-An example is shown left.
+From now on and throughout the summer they can be deadly, an example of one is shown left.

 The CDC (Cul De Canard) feather has wonderful floating capabilities, one of it’s best uses is in the CDC buzzer.
 A deadly pattern wherever buzzers are hatching.
 Used on a floating line, the fly is cast out and then either wait for the trout to take the fly, cover a rise with the fly or pull the CDC under the surface of the water and allow it to resurface with the buoyancy of the CDC feathers, the latter method can have dramatic catching effects.

 This fly can be deadly through summer and in to the autumn.

 An ideal fly to use when the real insects or anything small, and black is on the water.
 Two versions are available, tied as a wet fly or as shown here tied as a dry fly.